 - Amazon’s Hot New Releases in Steampunk Science Fiction bestseller list in Canada.
 (Click here to view the screenshot.)

 The highest that TCT reached was #3 on Canada’s list.
 I also saw TCT as high as #5 on the U.S. list.
-(Again, this is as of July 2020.
-I’ll do my best to update this section as things happen!)
+(I’ll do my best to update this section as things happen!)

 Meet the Characters

 - Tinkerer for Cirque du Borge with an affinity for the word “fuck.”